YOU MUST BE BORN AGAIN!

 How true it is that God cannot be mocked!
 Those who today are shaking their fist at God are only making fools of themselves.
 They imagine themselves to be superior to God but they are riding a carousel of destruction.
 They are behaving like clowns, like madmen, in the sight of the angels.

 But the day of the Lord will come as a thief in the night, in which the heavens will pass away with a great noise, and the elements will melt with fervent heat; both the earth and the works that are in it will be burned up.
 (II Peter 3:10)

 Outer space will pass away.
 The sky will pass away.
 The material elements will be dissolved.
 The race of mankind will be no more.

 In that Day there will be a convergence of the material and spirit realms.
 What God elects to save will be reconstituted in Christ and brought into the Kingdom.
 The Kingdom includes all that is found worthy of the material realm brought into perfect, complete union with the incorruptible Life of the Spirit of God through Christ.

 The bodies of those who have died will be assembled by the Lord and the dead will stand before God in their spiritually animated physical bodies.
 Those who are found worthy of life will be permitted to partake of the Life of Christ, to enter the new age.
 Those who are not found worthy of life will be cast in their bodies into the lake that burns with fire and sulfur.

 Nicodemus, a ruler, was accustomed to dealing with people.
 The questions on his mind had to do with the Kingdom of God.
 Was Jesus the Messiah?
 If so, was Jesus going to bring in the Kingdom?
 His opening remark was designed to lead eventually to his questions.

-Jesus came to the point: "Unless a man is born again he cannot see the Kingdom of God."
+Jesus came to the point: “Unless one is born again, he cannot see the kingdom of God.”

 What does it mean to be born again?
 We need to answer this question clearly because it appears the term “born again” is not being used correctly in our day.